leopoul/covid19_grafana/README.md

 # Run
 docker-compose up

+# Condolences and get well soon
-My deepest condolences to the families of deceased people families and a big warm "get well soon" to all confirmed ones!
+My deepest condolences and prayers to the families of deceased people and a big warm "get well soon" to all confirmed ones!